The Short-haired bumblebee reintroduction

 May 2014: On the 19th May, of the 100 queens collected 46 were released.
 This is consistent with the previous releases in which approximately 50% of queens were released after quarantine.
 We will be revising our methods of faecal screening in 2015 in Sweden to increase the chances of bringing back disease free queens.

-July 2014: Two workers of B. subterraneus were recorded foraging within the Dungeness area during the week of the 14th July (one on a different field and thus a new location from that previously found in 2013).
+July 2014: Two Short-haired bumblebee workers were recorded foraging within the Dungeness area during the week of the 14th July (one on a different field and thus a new location from that previously found in 2013).
 An additional worker was then recorded on the 24th July, also within Dungeness.
 The area around Dungeness is the area that most transects are walked by the project manager and volunteers therefore this increases the chances of locating workers within Dungeness.
-Of course there could be populations existing outside in area walked less frequently.
+Of course there could be populations existing outside in areas walked less frequently.

-August 2014: A fourth B. subteraneus worker was recorded on the 7th August outside of the Dungeness area.
+August 2014: A fourth Short-haired bumblebee worker was recorded on the 7th August outside of the Dungeness area.
 No reports of new queens or males were recorded/verified in 2014.
 You can view the 2014-2015 project report here.

 June 2015: It was a late spring in Sweden this year which delayed the team in going over to collect emerging queens from hibernation.
 Most of April and May weather conditions were below 14 degrees with an icy wind from the arctic.
 Short-haired bumblebee queens will tend to emerge over 17-18 degrees.
 On 1st June all healthy queens were picked up from quarantine and driven to their new home in Dungeness, Kent.
 From midday the queens were released by project volunteers and supporters into their new environment.